UrbanCompass/hnvm/README.md

 HNVM_YARN=1.19.0
 ```

+The full list of config options are detailed below.

-Node and PNPM versions configured in `package.json` files go in either the `"engines"` field or an
+Versions configured in `package.json` files go in either the `"engines"` field or an
 `"hnvm"` field, with the latter overriding the former:
 ```js
 {